 In 1935, H. W. Wollenweber and O. A. Reinking recognized that Fusarium cubense was a variant of Fusarium oxysporum and renamed it Fusarium oxysporum variety cubense.12 It became Fusarium oxysporum f. sp. cubense in 1940, when W. C. Snyder and E. W. Hansen created special forms (formae speciales) to classify plant-pathogenic strains of Fusarium oxysporum.13

 No sexual stage has been observed.
 Inside the plant, the fungus produces three types of asexual spores: microconidia, macroconidia and chlamydospores.

 Chlamydospores are round, thick-walled resting propagules that are produced by the dying banana plant.
-They can persist in soil for indefinite periods of time (as long as 30 years or more).
 Infection is initiated when they germinate in response to exudates from the roots and hyphae (long and branching filamentous structures collectively known as mycelium) penetrate the lateral roots.

 Microconidia are one or two celled and oval- to kidney-shaped.
 They are the type of spore most frequently produced within the vessels of infected plants.

 Macroconidia are four to eight celled, sickle-shaped, thin-walled and delicate.
 These spores are commonly found on the surface of plants killed by the fungus.

 Australian scientists have established that 20 minutes in 65º C water is the minimum condition for killing race 4 hyphae, microconidia and macroconidia in banana plant tissue, whereas chlamydospores require autoclaving17 .